Geometric Models and Variation of Weights on Moduli of Parabolic Higgs Bundles over the Riemann Sphere: a Case Study

 There are some caveats when trying to carry out the previous biholomorphisms, though.
+First of all, they are not expected to hold for other ranks and number of marked points.
 A nontrivial feature of parabolic Higgs bundles is the dependence of their moduli problem on a choice of parabolic weights.
 While several classical results on this dependence \cite{Nak96, Thad02} are linked to the study of the birational geometry of the moduli problem, not only they are trivial when the moduli space is a complex surface, but also they shed no light on other subtle phenomena.
 For instance, it is unclear how holomorphic invariants such as Harder--Narasimhan stratifications may depend on parabolic weights, or what happens to the moduli space when semi-stable parabolic bundles don't exist \cite{Bau91, Bis98}.\footnote{Incidentally, in \cite{Ray17} Rayan introduced the notion of ``quiver at the bottom of the nilpotent cone", in the context of twisted Higgs bundles on $\CC\PP^{1}$.
 The idea that for parabolic Higgs bundles, the subspace parametrized by these objects may not correspond to a moduli space of parabolic bundles, seems to be standard folklore \cite{Bla15}, and resurfaces in our work in an explicit way.} Moreover, the natural hyperk\"ahler structures on these moduli spaces depend nontrivially on parabolic weights \cite{KW18, MT21}, and the \textit{hyperk\"ahler moduli problem} motivates the search for suitable complex-analytic structures capturing this dependence.
 The will of attacking these problems is the main motivation to carry out this work.
 More specifically, this work sprung as a natural advance towards the parabolic Higgs bundle generalization of the results in \cite{MT21}, dealing with the study of K\"ahler forms on moduli spaces of semi-stable parabolic bundles, where the understanding of refined moduli space stratifications is crucial.